OlgaLezhnina/mrap/README.md

 Such wrappers as group_comparison have three arguments: code_string, input_data, and test_results.

-- Argument code_string should be a string(in R, a character vector) and include package::function notation.
+- Argument code_string should be a string (in R, a character vector) and include package::function notation.
+It usually starts the string ‘package::function(formula)’, but we also allow for generic method summary, then it can be ‘summary(package::function(formula))’.

 - In code_string, the data label should be specified as “data = iris”, not just “iris”.
 Not specifying the data label is acceptable, please